In this article:

 Implementation: Create a trivia game focused on fun facts about your team members, company history, or industry-related topics.
 Divide the group into small teams and ask questions in a quiz format.
 This activity promotes learning in a light-hearted way and helps team members bond over shared knowledge.

-Fun Tips: Include quirky or little-known facts to keep the game surprising and enjoyable.
+Make it Fun: Include quirky or little-known facts to keep the game surprising and enjoyable.
 You can also mix in some humorous or hypothetical questions to lighten the mood.
 Offering small rewards, like snacks or gift cards, to the winning team adds an extra layer of excitement.

 7. Collaborative Art Project